fivdi/onoff/README.md

 ##### edge()
 Returns the string 'none', 'falling', 'rising', or 'both' indicating the interrupt generating edge or edges for the GPIO.
+Whether or not interrupts are supported is GPIO specific.
+If interrupts are not supported the edge method should not be used.

 ##### setEdge(edge)
 - edge - A string specifying the interrupt generating edge or edges for the